Lorenzo-Lyons/DART/build_instructions/README.md

   <img src="images/magnetsensor.jpg" width="700" title="IR sensor gate">
 </p>

+## Servomotor placement

-Now we can rebuild the DART until the power idstribution board has been placed back.
+Before we rebuild the DART lower body, a new servomotor can be placed.
+This is due to the original servomotor not being strong enough for the increased weight and thus has the potential to break down.
+Now the lower body can be rebuild until the power idstribution board has been placed back.
 First insert the main gear with the driveshaft and the rear differential gear housing.
 Place the driveshaft cover back and then attach the power distribution board.

 ## Shockabsorbers

 Due to the increased weight of the platform and the soft springs in the schockabsorbers, we have to increase the stiffness from the springs.
-This can be done by inserting a small plastic or brass ring.
+This can be done by inserting the brass rings.

 <p align="center">
   <img src="images/shockabsorbers.jpg" width="700" title="Insert shockabsorbers">